dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 - No development on Maths for this preview.
 - Exclusive support for .NET 6

 3.0 Preview 1 is not a production-ready preview and is very experimental.
-This preview should aim to release in early September.

 ### 3.0 Preview 2